onep1xel/TheAccessAgency/content/work/parks-victoria-video-series.md

 - block: header
   background:  "#253148"
   color: light # light dark muted
-  heading: ‘All Abilities Access’ Video Series - Parks Victoria
+  heading: ‘All Abilities Access’ Video Series
-  text: Encouraging participation in our parks.
+  text: Parks Victoria

 - block: text
   background:  "#E8E8E8"
   content: |-
-    Victorian Parks are for everyone.
-    They’re beautiful, regenerative and should be easy for everyone to visit.
-The problem is, most people don’t know what to expect if they have access needs.
-Why should we visit?
-How’s the surfaces?
-Are there allocated car parks and toilets?
+    Parks should be for everyone.
+They’re claming, regenerative and should be easy for everyone to visit.
+The tricky thing is, the terrain can be a barrier and most people don’t know what to expect when they visit.

+    ***What’s there?
+How’s the surface?
+Are there allocated accessible car parks and toilets?***

+    [**Parks Victoria**](https://www.parks.vic.gov.au/ "Parks Victoria website") engaged us to research, write, edit and produce videos for 10 selected parks –showcasing the access for mobility.

-    We worked with John Kenwright in the Access team at [Parks Victoria](https://www.parks.vic.gov.au) and Nick Esser in Marketing along with staff and rangers to understand the history and uniqueness of each park.
+    We worked with John Kenwright in the Parks Victoria Access and Inclusion team and Nick Esser in Marketing - along with staff and rangers - to understand the history, biodiversity and uniqueness of each park.

-    Inviting friends from the disabled community and family to join the filming, the job was then to co-ordinate and produce the work.
-We wrote scripts, planned visits and filmed across a 6-month period through COVID lock downs.
+    After inviting family and our friends from the disabled community - we got to fliming.
+Across a 6-month period dodging COVID lock downs we shot at these wonderful public parks – some of them iconic Victorian destinations in their own right.
+We provided planning, talent, voice-over, camera work, motion graphics, edits and final output

-    The first video was released on *‘International Wheelchair Day’* in March 2021 and within three days had reached 2,000+ people.
+    The first video, covering [**Tidal River at Wilsons Promontory**](https://www.parks.vic.gov.au/places-to-see/parks/wilsons-promontory-national-park/things-to-do/tidal-river-visitor-centre), was released on ‘International Wheelchair Day’ in March 2021.
+It showcased the accommodation options, beach access and accessible walks.
+Within three days more than 2,000 people had viewed the video sharing with their networks.
-    Three months later it had reached 10K views.
-Moreover, the first video was shared widely between friends, family and people with reduced mobility - those who benefit the most are getting the information they need to plan and visit parks with confidence.
+    Three months later it had reached over 10K views.
+Importantly, the video was shared widely to those who were planning to visit – proving the information was what they needed to plan and visit with confidence.

-    The series was featured during a presentation for the UNWTO and ENAT.

-    The series paved the way as a pilot with plans to develop similar content showcasing other disabilities in other parks.
+    The pilot series paved the way with plans to develop similar content showcasing other disabilities in other parks.
+    This is one of our first projects and is very close to our hearts, we’d like to thank all involved – with special thanks to John Kenwright.

     *#AcccessibleTourism   #ParksForAll   #AccessibleParks*